MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/sql-agent-extension-automatic-registration-all-vms.md

 - Ensure that all your SQL workloads are licensed in compliance with the existing license agreements.
 - Separate the license compliance management roles from devops roles using RBAC
 - Take advantage of free business continuity by ensuring that your passive & disaster recovery (DR) environments are properly identified.
-- Leverage MSDN licenses in Azure for non-production environments.
+- Use MSDN licenses in Azure for non-production environments.

 CM-AHB uses data provided by the SQL IaaS Agent extension to account for the number of SQL Server licenses used by individual Azure VMs and provides recommendations to the billing admin during the license assignment process.
 Using the recommendations ensures that you get the maximum discount by using Azure Hybrid Benefit.
-If your VMs are not registered with the SQL IaaS Agent extension when CM-AHB is enabled by your billing admin, the service will not receive the full usage data from your Azure subscriptions and therefore the CM-AHB recommendations will be inaccurate.
+If your VMs aren't registered with the SQL IaaS Agent extension when CM-AHB is enabled by your billing admin, the service won't receive the full usage data from your Azure subscriptions and therefore the CM-AHB recommendations will be inaccurate.

 > [!IMPORTANT]
 > If automatic registration is activated after CM-AHB is enabled, you run the risk of unnecessary pay-as-you-go charges for your SQL Server on Azure VM workloads.